Easy DIY File Cabinet Makeover With Contact Paper

 What is contact paper?

-Contact paper is a decorative paper that has a very strong adhesive on the opposite side.
-There are so many different patterns and designs that you can find for a variety of DIY projects.
+Contact paper is a decorative paper with a very strong adhesive on the reverse side.
+There are so many patterns and designs to choose from for a variety of DIY projects.

-As I remember it, contact paper used to mainly be used to line drawers and old shelves.
+As I remember it, contact paper used to be used to line drawers and old shelves mainly.
 However, contact paper has come a long way from the ’70s.

 What if the contact paper doesn’t work?